VictoriaMetrics/vmctl/README.md

 `vmctl` supports the `prometheus` mode for migrating data from Prometheus to VictoriaMetrics time-series database.
 Migration is based on reading Prometheus snapshot, which is basically a hard-link to Prometheus data files.

-See `./vmctl prometheus --help` for details.
+See `./vmctl prometheus --help` for details and full list of flags.

 To use migration tool please specify the path to Prometheus snapshot `--prom-snapshot` and VictoriaMetrics address `--vm-addr`.
 More about Prometheus snapshots may be found [here](https://www.robustperception.io/taking-snapshots-of-prometheus-data).